 municipal council to report the situation.
 If you think the cats are in poor condition and there may be welfare concerns, you can contact the

 RSPCA hotline anonymously on either tel.
 1300 139 947 or email firstname.lastname@example.org.

-Situations such as these can take some time to work through, so please don’t be disheartened if things appear to be moving slowly (for privacy and other reasons the RSPCA do not provide feedback on investigations).
+Situations such as these can take some time to work through, so please don’t be disheartened if things appear to be moving slowly (for privacy and other reasons the RSPCA and other investigating bodies do not provide feedback on investigations).